reactive-firewall/multicast/docs/CI.md

 [Makefile](docs/Testing.md#Makefile), [Bash](docs/Testing.md#Bash), and
 [Markdown](docs/Testing.md#Markdown).

-Some of Multicast project styles and conventions are quite specific (e.g., custom locking conventions of [CEP-5](https://gist.github.com/reactive-firewall/3d2bd3cf37f87974df6f7bee31a05a89)), and not yet automated.
+Some of the Multicast project styles and conventions are quite specific (e.g., custom locking conventions of [CEP-5](https://gist.github.com/reactive-firewall/3d2bd3cf37f87974df6f7bee31a05a89)), and not yet automated.
 However, by leveraging linters, we not only ensure a level of maintainability but